 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cream Cheese Rosettes are elegant bite-sized candies that taste like sweet cream cheese with a light hint of lemon.
-These candies are easy to make, but require an extensive drying time, so prepare accordingly.
+These candies are easy to make but require an extended drying time, so prepare accordingly.
 I like eating these two days after they are made—the outside is set and somewhat crisp, and the inside is still soft and creamy.

 To get the rosette shape, you need to have a large star tip (commonly used in cake decorating) and a piping bag.
 I like to use the Wilton 1M tip, but any similar-sized star tip will work just fine.
 If you don’t have these tools, you can still make the candy and pipe it from the cut-off corner of a Ziploc bag, or roll it into patties, but it won’t have the beautiful rosette shape.

 4 cups (1 pound) confectioners' sugar